qinqiyao/bios-611-project/README.md

 ### Using Makefile to generate all the stuff

-We can use the following command to clean the previous data and files, then we can run following commands to produce pictures, classification model, shiny website and final report.
+We can use the following command to clean the previous data and files, then we can run other commands to produce pictures, classification model, shiny website and final report.

 ```
 make clean